-People with bipolar disorder and their loved ones sometimes report that the condition entails a tendency to tell lies.
+People with bipolar disorder and their loved ones sometimes report that they are accused of lying, exaggerating, or misleading.

-Do people with bipolar disorder really lie more often than other people?
+The assumption is that the person is doing this deliberately, but do people with bipolar disorder really lie more often than other people?
 Are these proper lies?
 Where does this idea come from?
-In this article, we try to find out what the truth is behind bipolar disorder and lying.
+In this article, we try to find out what the truth is behind bipolar disorder and lying..

 There is no clinical proof that bipolar disorder increases the frequency of lying, although people with the disorder, and their families, often report this tendency.